vms3-demo-purpose/weather-program/README.md

 weather-program deserialises JSON and uses EF Core to insert data into DB

 # General Flow
+0. Tests are conducted prior to the start of the containers.
+This ensures the API is online and the format of the JSON obtained is unchanged.
 1. Data is retrieved from [https://api.data.gov.sg](https://api.data.gov.sg/v1/environment/2-hour-weather-forecast?date=2022-11-01)
 2. A portion of the entire JSON is extracted, transformed and rewritten into a new JSON with only 4 fields: Area, Forecast, Start Time and End Time.
 3. The saved JSON will be located in `/data/pull/` (volume mount point) and saved as dd-MM-yyyy.json, e.g. `/data/pull/01-11-2022.json`
 4. This JSON will be retrieved from `/data/push/` (volume mount point) and deserialised into WeatherRecord(s) to be pushed into a SQL Server.

 # How the containers will fit together
-There will be 3 containers:
+There will be 4 containers:

+A. `weather-unit-test` tests to see if API is online, and if the API returns a JSON in a format which can be deserialised into WeatherRecords.

-A. `weather-pull-data` will produce a [JSON](https://github.com/vms3-demo-purpose/weather-program/files/9934735/01-11-2022.json.txt) to be saved in a volume.
+B. `weather-pull-data` will produce a [JSON](https://github.com/vms3-demo-purpose/weather-program/files/9934735/01-11-2022.json.txt) to be saved in a volume.
 (Steps 1 - 3)

-B. `weather-push-data` will retrieve the JSON from the volume and push it to a container running MSSQL.
+C. `weather-push-data` will retrieve the JSON from the volume and push it to a container running MSSQL.
 (Step 4)

-C. `weather-save-data` will store data in the following [schema](https://github.com/vms3-demo-purpose/weather-program/files/9934736/CREATE_TABLE.sql.txt) based on data from the JSON.
+D. `weather-save-data` will store data in the following [schema](https://github.com/vms3-demo-purpose/weather-program/files/9934736/CREATE_TABLE.sql.txt) based on data from the JSON.
 (Step 4)

 Another front-end will be connecting to `weather-save-data` to retrieve weather records to be visually displayed.